 Parents of team members will be expected to actively participate as coaches and assistants.

-There are two event competitions which include Regionals, held in March, and State, held in April.
+There are two event competitions which include Regional, held in March, and State, held in April.

-Mr. David Gusaas, Middle School Math Teacher is the Advisor.
+Advisor - Mr. David Gusaas, Middle School Math Teacher

 Test Prep for 8th graders will be offered twice a week on Tuesday and Thursday from 3:40-4:40p.m.

 The class book to used is The Princeton Review: Cracking the SSAT & the ISEE.
 The cost of the book will be included in the registration fee.
 This class is specifically designed for 8th grade students who are preparing to take high school entrance exams.
 Students are expected to attend class both daysl

 Registration deadline is September 22 via Ultra Camp website

 Test Prep 2017 Schedule

 |Week 3:||Tuesday, October 17||Thursday, October 19|

 |Week 8||Tuesday, November 28||Thursday, November 30|